Foreign detainees go on hunger strike at Tokyo immigration center | The Japan Times

-The Immigration Bureau said Friday that dozens of detainees at the Tokyo Regional Immigration Bureau are on hunger strike.
+The Immigration Bureau said Friday that a number of detainees at the Tokyo Regional Immigration Bureau are on hunger strike.

 A support group working with the detainees said their main demand was that Japan revise its policy, especially in regard to prolonged or consecutive detentions.